Leaf retention: Evergreen but dies to the ground in hard freezes.

 Soil: Well drained, dry, pH 6.6-7.5 (neutral).

 First Year Care: Water lightly to moderately every day to establish an extensive root system,

 reducing water as time passes.
 Leaves turning yellow or brown can indicate over- or under-watering.

 After the first heavy rain of late spring or summer, lessen water to see if the plant will take off on

 Prune: Cut 4" high in winter.

 Propagation: Seed or root division.
 This plant self-seeds easily.

 Uses: Ornamental, hummingbird garden, erosion control on slopes.

-The butterfly in the picture is a Clouded Sulphur.
+The butterfly in the picture is a Cloudless Sulphur.